KDE/documentation-develop-kde-org/content/docs/getting-started/building/kde-builder-setup/index.md

 {{< alert color="info" >}}

-Dependening on your distribution, you may need to add `~/.local/bin` to the `PATH` environment variable.
+Depending on your distribution, you may need to add `~/.local/bin` to the `PATH` environment variable.
 The kde-builder installer will tell you if this is required.

 {{< /alert >}}